nbened/Launchlist-Extension-Direct-Download/README.md

 # Welcome, Favorite User
-(You're seeing this because the chrome store is processing an update and taking their sweet time) Here's how you install the extension directly
+(You're seeing this because the chrome store is processing an update and taking their sweet time)

+Here's how you install the extension directly in the meantime

 ### Steps
 1. Download the dist.zip
-2. Extract the dist.zip on your machine
+2. Extract the dist.zip
 3. Type in 'chrome://extensions' in the search bar.
 4. Enable 'Developer mode' in the top right toggle.
 5. Click 'Load Unpacked' in the top left and select your unzipped folder